JGoodwillieV/GoodSwim/PRACTICE_FEATURE_SETUP.md

 ## 🎉 Welcome to the Practice Feature (MVP - Phase 1)

-This guide will help you set up and start using StormTracker's new Practice Planning feature!
+This guide will help you set up and start using GoodSwim's new Practice Planning feature!

 ---